-Under Ministerial Resolution No. 739 of 2016 concerning the Protection of Wages, companies employing 100 or more employees must now pay wages in full within a period not exceeding 10 days from the due date as registered in the wage protection system (WPS).
+Under Ministerial Resolution No. 739 of 2016 concerning the Protection of Wages, all companies registered with the Ministry of Human Resources and Emiratisation must now pay wages in full within a period not exceeding 10 days from the due date as registered in the wage protection system (WPS).
 The Ministry of Human Resources and Emiratisation will only continue to deal with establishments registered with the WPS.
 As a result, employers are urged to subscribe to the WPS immediately and comply with its requirements to prevent being subjected to the penalties outlined in that resolution.
 Penalties include suspension of activities of the establishment, banning of registration of new establishments by the employer and fines.
 It is clear that the focus is on ensuring that wages are paid on time, protecting the employees from manipulation in their financial entitlements, reducing the number of labour disputes and assisting the judicial system in labour entitlement disputes by providing evidence in relation to the same.